Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 - VMWare with AlmaLinux 8.5 or higher Installed (MacOS)
 - Physical Machine with AlmaLinux 8.5 or higher (Recommended)

+# Generating a Hashed Password for This Script

 # Installing Ansible on AlmaLinux 8.5 or higher:
 - sudo dnf update -y
 - sudo dnf makecache